Fermionic systems for quantum information people: States and reduced states

 It is also easy to see that the fermionic state reduction \eqref{eq:defreducedf} is \emph{completely positive}, that is, it is still positive if it acts on a part of an arbitrarily larger system.
 Indeed, the state reduction $\f{\rho}_Y\mapsto\f{\rho}_X$ is defined as $\bigskalpHS{\f{\rho}_X}{ \f{A}_X } = \bigskalpHS{\f{\rho}_Y}{ \iotaf_{X,Y}(\f{A}_X) }$ for all $\f{A}_X\in\f{\mathcal{A}}_X$, and we already have this definition for all $Y$, and $X\subseteq Y$.
 Now, if we consider mode subset $Y$ as a part of a larger mode subset $Y\cup W$ (with $Y\cap W =\emptyset$), then the definition of state reduction is written as $\f{\rho}_{Y\cup W}\mapsto\f{\rho}_{X\cup W}$ by $\bigskalpHS{\f{\rho}_{X\cup W}}{ \f{A}_{X\cup W} } = \bigskalpHS{\f{\rho}_{Y\cup W}}{ \iotaf_{X\cup W,Y\cup W}(\f{A}_{X\cup W}) }$ for all $\f{A}_{X\cup W}\in\f{\mathcal{A}}_{X\cup W}$, which is the state reduction from mode subset $Y\cup W$ to mode subset $X\cup W$, which is positive, as we have already seen.
 Since the fermionic state reduction \eqref{eq:defreducedf} can be obtained by the use of the fermionic partial trace \eqref{eq:reducedfPTf}, the latter is also \emph{completely positive},

-A more elevated derivation of this can be presented by noting that can be presented in the framework of algebraic quantum mechanics, where it follows from the properties of conditional expectations and state extension \cite{Petz-2008,Araki-2003a}, in a kind of dual treatment.
+A more elevated derivation of this can be presented in the framework of algebraic quantum mechanics, where it follows from the properties of conditional expectations and state extension \cite{Petz-2008,Araki-2003a}, in a kind of dual treatment.
 A less elevated derivation of the complete positivity of the fermionic partial trace \eqref{eq:PTf} can also be given by \eqref{eq:PTfemb} and \eqref{eq:cmEmbfCons}, and an even less elevated, direct proof by the positivity of the Choi map \cite{Wilde-2013}, which is a good finger-exercise for playing with phase factors.